mvturnho/Transforminator-Release/README.md

 ### tunnelfunctions

-You may use functions in your template by first adding the definition to the properties file.
+You may use functions in your template by first adding the definition to the tunnelvars file.
 The value is then the file path to the script.

 ``function://function_name=groovy://script.groovy``

-The groovy script has all the tunnelvars available as variables and also accepts parameters from you freemarker template.
+The groovy script has all the tunnelvars available as variables and also accepts parameters from your freemarker template.
 These parameters can be just a string or another tunnelvar.

-so in your template use the tunnelfunction like this;
+So in your template use the tunnelfunction like this;

 ``${tunnelFunction("helloworld",myname)}``

 ⚠️When the tunnelfunction is used from the freemarker template the groovy script is then executed.
-The groovy engine in FreemarkerGen has only access to any some specific OpenTunnel classes so in the case you do use specific OT classes most of them do not work here.
+The groovy engine in Transforminator has only access to some specific OpenTunnel classes
+So in the case you do use specific OT classes most of them may not work here.

-When you might need java jar libraries you may place them in a directory and use the -g option to define the path to that directory.
-The FreemarkerGen scans and load all jar files in that directory.
+When you might need java jar libraries you may place them in a directory and use the `-g` option to define the path to that directory.
+The Transforminator scans and loads all jar files in that directory.

 Look below for an example groovy script.